carllinmuel/carllinmuel/README.md

 ### Hello!
 My name is Carl Linmuel Beltran, I'm a Third Year BSIT Student here in Central Philippine University!
-Here are my 5 fun or interesting facts about me.

 *** ***
 - I enjoy playing video games like Dota2, Valorant, Wild Rift and some other video games.
 - I'm a KPOP enthusiast especially TWICE.